"Because Every Child Deserves To Learn And Play"

 From 2017 we were approached by individuals asking if we could provide some toys to families who were struggling to make ends meet.

-Believing that "Every child deserves to play" we agreed to provide toys to families concerned.
+Believing that "Every child deserves to learn and play" we agreed to provide toys to families concerned.

 Banana boxes were readily available from the local supermarkets and these were used to put toys in.
 We were repurposing banana boxes as well as toys.
 This is how the term “Banana Box Toys” came into being.